Why AI Vendors Cannot Secure Your Enterprise Context

 Organizations fail when they treat procurement as control.
 They approve a provider, maybe sign legal terms, and then assume safe usage follows automatically.
 In reality, usage fragments immediately.
 Teams connect new assistants, staff copy sensitive material into chat, share transcripts informally, and rely on model output inside workflows the provider never designed.
 Security and governance teams discover this after the fact, usually through a policy exception, a strange output, or an incident report.

-3LS exists in the layer the vendor cannot see well: enterprise policy and runtime control.
+3LS exists in the layer the vendor cannot see well: enterprise policy, control, and observability.
 It can classify copied content, enforce policy before risky actions or data movement, govern connected tools, and surface where AI workflows are crossing boundaries that matter to security, compliance, or operations.
 That makes it possible to secure the context around the model instead of pretending the model vendor can do it alone.

 The practical point is simple: you do not need a magical model.
 You need visibility and policy in the environment where your people are actually using one.